 • Follow a few grammatical and style points.
 Keep sentences on the short side.
 Aim for short paragraphs.
 Write in the active voice.
 Avoid footnotes.
 Use the serial comma.
 Do not use Mr., Mrs., Miss., or Ms. with people’s names.

-• Provide relevant URLs.
-If you mention a study or regulation, please provide a complete URL to it in the first reference and use the full title in the first reference (and underline that).
-Put the link into the text after the paragraph, as here:
+• Provide relevant Links.
+If you mention a study or regulation, please provide the full title in the first reference and then link to it.

 • Do not promote your company or product.
 Submissions that are “commercials” will be rejected.